Radio format: Regulation

 In some countries such as the UK, licences to broadcast on radio frequencies are regulated by the government, and may take account of social and cultural factors including format type, local content, and language, as well as the price available to pay for the spectrum use.
 This may be done to ensure a balance of available public content in each area, and in particular to enable non-profit local community radio to exist alongside larger and richer national companies.
 On occasions format regulation may lead to difficult legal challenges when government accuses a station of changing its format, for example arguing in court over whether a particular song or group of songs is "pop" or "rock".

-List of formats
+List of radio formats

-United States and Canada
+North America (United States and Canada)

 Formats constantly evolve and each format can often be sub-divided into many specialty formats.
 Some of the following formats are available only regionally or through specialized venues such as satellite radio or Internet radio.